padeir0/anu/readme.md

 If an expression is of a sum type, the `^` operator can be used to perform an early return of unwanted values.
-It returns any value that is different from the type specified and returns a value of that type.
+It returns any value that is different from the type specified and outputs a value of that type.
 The type specified must be an option inside the sum.

 ```